Nematophytes in gel

 Fig.3 (below): Nematophyte as a lump of gel dried and shrunk to some

-thus forming a dark protective layer against exsiccation of the bulk.
+thus forming a dark protective layer against exsiccation of the bulk, seen here on the raw sample surface, old fracture face of the chert layer.

 own samples of Rhynie chert found since 1998 there were